 The Barbara Davis Center’s clinical social workers meet with each new onset patient and their family in order to help them adjust to the diagnosis of diabetes.
 They are available to help with diabetes related issues at anytime, both during clinic visits and outside of regularly scheduled appointments.

-There are three staff members dedicated to social work.
-To learn more, please schedule an appointment to visit the following staff members:
+To learn more, please schedule an appointment to visit the social work staff members:

 Ellen Fay-Itzkowitz, LCSW, CDE